List of radio stations in Ontario

 The following is a list of radio stations in the Canadian province of Ontario, As of 2025.

-Note that stations are listed by their legal community of license, which in some cases may not be the city where studios and/or transmitter are.
+Note that stations are listed by their legal community of licence, which in some cases may not be the city where studios and/or transmitter are.
 (For instance, some stations which target Toronto, such as CFNY-FM and CIDC-FM, are officially licensed to outlying communities in the Greater Toronto Area rather than the city itself.)